attm2x/m2x-demo-vagrant/README.md

 ## Introduction

-This repo provides a Vagrant virtual machine that contains several demo applications that report data to AT&T M2X:
+This repository provides a Vagrant virtual machine that contains several demo applications that report data to AT&T M2X:

 * A Ruby application that reports the system load (on 1-minute, 5-minute, and 15-minute averages, as reported by uptime) to M2X every minute.
 * A Python application that reports the current stock price of AT&T's stock (ticker symbol "T") every minute.